Jose01000111/PowerShell-Self-Study-Lab-Repo/README.md

-# 🔍 PowerShell Self-Study & Lab Repo ⚡
+# 💻 PowerShell Mastery Labs ⚡

 ## Welcome to my **PowerShell Self-Study Repository**.
 This repo contains **personal notes, lab exercises, and example scripts** to build skills from beginner to advanced PowerShell.